husseljoo/xmonad-config/README.md

 That'll do the basic stuff.
 For a complete copy, look at the list of dependencies below.

 AND DON'T FORGET TO READ WHAT'S WRITTEN AT THE END OF THE MAIN INSTALLATION SECTION [UP THERE](#inst).
 Further steps are specified there.
 (Yes.
 Absolutely needs to be shouty capitals.)

-<a id="other"></a>

-### For Gentoo Linux users (And basically any other distro): 🚂
-I'm sorry I couldn't do it.
-You'll have to manually install dependencies.

-**Piece of good advice**:  If you use `systemd`, go ahead and ignore this, and skip to [Going ahead: Others Edition](#ga-other).

-In case you use something else, I recommend opening this repository in a text editor after you clone it, and global-replace the stuff that suits your system.
-After that, go ahead with [Going ahead: Others Edition](#ga-other).

-<a id="ga-other"></a>

 #### Going Ahead: Others Edition
 You need to install the dependencies yourself, this script will add the fonts and the configs (and back up existing ones too):